NVIDIA/NeMo/docs/source/nlp/nemo_megatron/retro/retro_model.rst

         --output_file=/dataset/pubmed_knn_shard0.save \
         --faiss_index=/result/pubmed_faiss_final.index

-In this example, it break down the training data into ``--total_shards`` shards, and calculate the KNN index for shard id specified by ``--shard_id``.
+In this example, the training data is broken into ``total_shards`` shards, and the KNN index is calculated for the shard specified by ``shard_id``.
-The result will be saved as a file specified by ``--output_file``.
-In the above example, it will create 10 KNN sharding indexes.
+The result is saved to a file specified by ``output_file``.
+In the example above, 10 KNN sharding indexes are created.

-Use ``--remove_duplicate`` flag if the training data and retrieval data are the same.
-It will remove the neighbors from the same document.
+Use the ``remove_duplicate`` flag if the training data and retrieval data are the same to remove neighbors from the same document.

 Step 4.2: Merge KNN sharding index into final KNN index
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~